Saturday, April 11, 2026

 I did not take my harp lessons there, but I went there for the first time to play in my teacher’s recital.
 If I remember correctly, that music building also had some beautiful, old windows.
 The sound of my harp echoed through that room with acoustics that were heavenly.

-“Joyful, Joyful, We Adore Thee” was one, I think.
+“Joyful, Joyful, We Adore Thee”

-Sadly, I don’t have any pictures of my first harp performance at church or of my first harp recital.
+Sadly, I don’t have any pictures of my first harp performance at church or my first harp recital.

 That Sunday evening I played the familiar carol: